mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/BOTSV2.md

 **Persistence** and **Privilege Escalation**

-Created another admin account, kIagerfield using its CSRF token key as a persistence mechanism and done for internal spearphishing attack.
+Created another unauothorized admin-level account, kIagerfield using the CSRF token key of the admin as a persistence mechanism and used it for internal spearphishing attack as well.